aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/crc/crc.rst

    :Range: :math:`]0 \to \infty[`
    :Examples: ``--crc-size 8``

-Size of the CRC (divisor size in bits minus one), required if you selected an unknown CRC.
+Size the CRC (divisor size in bits minus one), required if you selected an unknown CRC.

 .. _crc-crc-implem: